saravanan-a-r/Progressive-JPEG-check/README.md

 # is-progressive-jpeg

-A utility module which will check a image is progressive jpeg or not and provide scan count of the given image.
+A utility module which will check an image is progressive jpeg or not and provide scan count of the given image.

 # Installation
 You can use `npm` to download and install: